 If you have any doubts that exogenous (external) Testosterone does not give an advantage, just look at the difference between bodybuilders using steroids and those who take the non-steroidal natural approach to build their bodies.
 The difference is night and day.

 Even if a person is using TRT for legitimate purposes, and in a safe manner, if they go against someone who isn't using it, they hands down have a better chance of winning.
 Most MMA athletes using Testosterone or HGH are not disclosing it for obvious reasons.
 Thus, we now have a complex situation which is going to require more dialogue to untangle the controversy.
 And this is going to have to be systematic.

 Crossroads of Amazing Hormone Production and Products

-And these general prices for HRT are constantly falling overtime as you can see from their initial cost of $10K per injection regarding HGH.
-I can foresee in the far future, when a month of well-rounded hormone therapy will cost no more than single dinner for two at a restaurant and a night out at the movies.
+And these general prices for HRT are constantly falling over time, as you can see, from their initial cost of $10K per injection regarding HGH.
+I can foresee in the far future, when a month of well-rounded hormone therapy will cost no more than a single dinner for two at a restaurant and a night out at the movies.